-- 96. A reasonable manufacturer, designer, distributor, promotor, or seller under the same or similar circumstances would not have engaged in the aforementioned acts and omissions. - 97.
-As a direct and proximate result of the Defendants' design, manufacture, marketing, pharmacovigilance, monitoring, labeling, promotion, sale and/or distribution of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of care, comfort, and economic damages. - 98.
-Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to Pennsylvania common law. - 99.
-Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to New York common law.
+- 95. A reasonable manufacturer, designer, distributor, promotor, or seller under the same or similar circumstances would not have engaged in the aforementioned acts and omissions. - 96.
+As a direct and proximate result of the Defendants' design, manufacture, marketing, pharmacovigilance, monitoring, labeling, promotion, sale and/or distribution of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of care, comfort, and economic damages. - 97.
+Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to Pennsylvania common law. - 98.
+Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to New York common law. - 99.
+Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to North Carolina common and statutory law.

-WHEREFORE, Plaintiff demands judgment against the Defendants, jointly and severally, for compensatory damages, for punitive damages and for costs, in an as yet unliquidated sum in excess of \$50,000.00, and such other relief as this Court deems just and for a trial by jury on all issues so triable as a matter of right.
+WHEREFORE, Plaintiff demands judgment against the Defendants, jointly and severally, for compensatory damages, for punitive damages and for costs, in an as yet unliquidated sum in excess of \$75,000.00, and such other relief as this Court deems just and for a trial by jury on all issues so triable as a matter of right.